- Global Careers

 Note: An offer of admission to either the Hopkins-Nanjing Center’s certificate program or masters of arts degree program at Johns Hopkins SAIS does not constitute admission to the other institution or program.

 At a Glance

-To enhance their graduate education and professional opportunities, some SAIS students pursue dual-degree or cooperative programs in business, law, public administration, public health, public policy, and international diplomacy.
-SAIS offers partnerships with leading graduate schools in the United States and around the globe.
+To enhance their graduate education and professional opportunities, some students pursue dual-degree or cooperative programs in business, law, public administration, public health, public policy, and international diplomacy.
+The school offers partnerships with leading graduate schools in the United States and around the globe.
 Students may create an ad hoc dual-degree program of study (non-formal program) with other prominent universities.
 Proposals for ad hoc dual-degrees are possible, but must be approved by the Office of Academic Affairs.
 NOTE: Only top-ranked professional schools will be considered for ad-hoc dual-degrees.
 To be admitted to any of the dual-degree programs, students must apply to, and be accepted by, both schools independently.
-To start your SAIS Master of Arts application click here.
+To start your Master of Arts application click here.

-For those accepted to a dual-degree program, SAIS reduces the number of required courses from 16 to 12 in recognition of course work taken at another approved school.
+For those accepted to a dual-degree program, the school reduces the number of required courses from 16 to 12 in recognition of course work taken at another approved school.
 Students in the dual-degree program receive a quarter/semester of advanced standing at each school, allowing them to complete the two degrees in one year less than traditionally required.

 Cooperative Degree Programs